getodk/docs/odk1-src/form-audit-log.rst

 Viewing audit logs
 -------------------

+Central will export a CSV with audits from all submissions if an export is requested for a form with an audit.

-Audit logs can be reviewed in Aggregate and downloaded for further analysis using Briefcase.
+If using Aggregate, audit logs can be reviewed and downloaded for further analysis using Briefcase.

 In Aggregate 1.5.0+, audit logs can be viewed by clicking on the media icon in the :th:`meta audit` column on the Submissions page: